 If your throat is sore and your tonsils feel swollen, it can be hard to know if you have strep throat or if it's something else.
 The good news is that your doctor can help your figure out if you're experiencing strep throat.
 Read on to find out what causes strep throat, its symptoms, and the connection between strep throat and tonsils.

-Strep Throat And Tonsils: What's The Connection?
+Strep Throat and Tonsils: What's the Connection?

-- Pain when swallowing
+- Pain while swallowing

-- Inflamed lymph nodes
+- Swollen or tender lymph nodes

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.